hypo69/hypotez/docs/gemini/en/doc/src/suppliers/suppliers_list/aliexpress/campaign/_experiments/prepare_campaign.py.md

 1. **Import Statements:** The code starts by importing necessary modules:
    - `header` - likely contains configurations or shared data.
-   - `process_campaign` from `src.suppliers.suppliers_list.aliexpress.campaign` - the function used for campaign generation.
+   - `process_campaign` from `src.suppliers.suppliers_list.aliexpress_com.campaign` - the function used for campaign generation.

 2. **Defining Parameters:** The code defines several key parameters for campaign creation:
    - `locales`: Maps languages to their associated currencies.